 The local chapter serves as the official representative body of constituent members to the national organization.
-All medical students enrolled in an accredited allopathic or osteopathic United States medical school are eligible for "active" membership (Constitution and Bylaws-Article III, Section 1, Subsection A).
+All medical students enrolled in a LCME, AOA or ECFMG accredited allopathic or osteopathic medical school are eligible for "active" membership (Constitution and Bylaws-Article III, Section 1, Subsection A).
 The structure of the local chapter is determined by the local members; however, chapters are encouraged to formulate an organizational structure according to guidelines set forth by the House of Delegates.